macorisd/TALOS/README.md

 *The TALOS pipeline consists of three main stages: Tagging, Location, and Segmentation.
 Each stage is modular and can be extended or replaced with new models as needed.*

 </div>

+The pipeline is designed to be **modular**, allowing for easy integration of new models and components.
+The three main stages of the pipeline are as follows:

 ### 1. Tagging
 - **Description**: Extracts object category labels using large-scale models (LVLMs and/or LLMs).